Frequently Asked Questions

 - I already left on my trip.
 Can I buy a GeoBlue Voyager plan when I am outside the U.S.?

-No. GeoBlue Voyager plans have been approved to be sold to customers purchasing from inside the U.S. Once issued, you may request a policy extension while overseas.
+No. GeoBlue Voyager plans have been approved to be sold to customers purchasing from inside the U.S. You may request a policy extension or a onetime consecutive re enrollment while overseas.

 - Who is eligible to be on the same GeoBlue Voyager policy?